Can Sarplaninacs Reach 85 cm and Stay Purebred?

 Males under 56 cm and bitches under 54 cm are not eligible for breeding.

-Higher dogs with the following catches are preferred:
+Taller dogs come with the following requirements:

-• front legs 47 cm;
+• front leg height: 47 cm

 Weight

-If we’re discussing the ideal height range for Sarplaninacs, which is 68-73 cm, their weight should fall between 41-44 kg.
+For the ideal height range of 68-73 cm, that puts the weight between 41-44 kg.

 Sarplaninac Bux 80 cm

-What’s interesting here is his height and constitution.
+What’s interesting is his height and build.

 These are traits you won’t find in Bux!

-That’s why I refer to Bux as an “exception” when it comes to height, as our other dogs typically range between 70-73 cm.
+Sarplaninacs like him are rare today.
+That’s why I call Bux an “exception” when it comes to height – our other dogs usually fall between 70-73 cm.

 Sarplaninac Amor 80 cm and Above